Ever tried an $8 cup of coffee at your local coffee shop? If you did, was it worth it?

 For most of us in the developed world, coffee is an affordable luxury.
 We love it, it’s a special part of our day, and it doesn’t typically cost much to make.

-From the coffee producer perspective, coffee is more than just an enjoyable moment and energizer.
+From the coffee farmer perspective, coffee is more than just an enjoyable moment and energizer.
 It’s the means to a roof, food, and clothes.

 When we reduce coffee to a manufactured good or commodity, we easily forget that there hundreds of millions of people that depend on it for their livelihood.
 And when we forget that - or choose to ignore it - we risk abusing our place in the chain by extorting farmers for lower prices.